matthewfishermv/Statistics-with-R/Fundamentals/Index.md

 [1] 46 49 47
 ```

-A conventient propert of vectors in R is that operations can be stated once and then computed for *each* value in the vector.
+A convenient property of vectors in R is that operations can be stated once and then computed for *each* value in the vector.
 Suppose we know the dosages of a medication for 7 patients and new research comes out, strongly urging that dosages of the medication are cut in half.
 The following code illustrates this scenario:

 ```R
 dosages <- c(2, 3.5, 4, 5, 2.5, 3, 3)